 The traditional method combines filtration to remove larger contaminants and chlorine to neutralise smaller contaminants such as bacteria and viruses.
 While chlorine is effective, it is also expensive and a potential health hazard, producing by-products when the chlorine reacts with other compounds that might occur in ‘raw’ water.
 Some of these by-products are thought to be carcinogenic, although the evidence is far from certain.

-Chloramine, which is formed when ammonia is added to chlorine, does not produce these unwanted by-products, is considerably cheaper, and much more stable than chlorine — lasting about ten times longer.
+Chloramine, which is formed when ammonia is added to chlorine, does not produce these unwanted by-products, is considerably cheaper, and more resistant to break down than chlorine — lasting about ten times longer.
 All of this makes it a far more desirable chemical for water treatment.

 However, chloramine has one major weakness: under certain conditions, bacteria may feed on free ammonia in the chloramine-treated water, producing a chemical called nitrite.
 The runaway chemical and biological processes sometimes consume all the chloramine in a water supply without any warning, leaving insufficient levels for effective treatment.

-Sathasivan and colleagues addressed this problem, through a project funded by industry and WSU, by developing a tool to predict when runaway nitrification might occur.
+Sathasivan and colleagues addressed this problem, through a project funded by industry and Western by developing a tool to predict when runaway nitrification might occur.

 The tool emerged from the team’s research into factors that influence the likelihood of a nitrification event, such as the concentration of chlorine and ammonia in the water reservoir, the temperature and pH of the water, and other variables such as fluid dynamics within the reservoir.

-The benefits of the research were so important that the Australian Research Council has now funded a Linkage grant of $1.1 million with industry funding from five water utilities in Sydney and Queensland.
+The benefits of the research were so important that the Australian Research Council funded a Linkage grant of $1.1 million with industry funding from five water utilities in Sydney and Queensland.